harumuki/thorsten-hans.com/_posts/2019-10-22-certified-kubernetes-application-developer.md

 permalink: certified-kubernetes-application-developer-ckad-review-and-tips
 published: true
 tags: [Kubernetes,Certifications]
-excerpt: During this week, Itook the CKAD exam and passed.
+excerpt: During this week, I took the CKAD exam and passed.
 Read why I registered for that exam and get some tips to prepare properly for your take on CKAD or CKA.
 image: /learning.jpg
 unsplash_user_name: Tim Mossholder
 unsplash_user_ref: timmossholder